urlordjames/pointysnake/README.md

 ![pointysnake logo](pointysnake.png)

-A somewhat essoteric programming language built using C# (pointy) and Python (snake).
-Pointysnake is a statically typed (not yet, but should be soon), minimalistic, CIL compiled, functional programming language with a focus on having the benefits of both Python and C# while *attempting* to negate the problems of both.
+Pointysnake is a somewhat essoteric programming language built using C# (pointy) and Python (snake).
+Pointysnake is a programming language with a focus on having the benefits of both Python and C# while *attempting* to negate the problems of both.

 # pointysnake is not ready for use in serious projects, please submit an issue if you encounter a bug